 "A manual designed to help those in small and medium-sized public libraries create collection development policies and therefore, to better plan their collections."
 From publisher.

-Library Collection Development Policies: Academic, Public, and Special Libraries
+Library Collection Development Policies: Academic, Public, and Special Libraries by

 Call Number: 025.21 HOFF